Trusted by 100,000+ organizations globally

 Employees should be regularly reminded that loss prevention efforts are central to the safety and security of all colleagues and customers.
 Continuous training and awareness programs can help ensure employees remain vigilant in following loss prevention retail best practices while allowing leaders and managers to share new insights and information.

 Effective loss prevention strategies include intelligent store layouts designed to prevent crime.
 Leaders can implement a range of store layout best practices to make their businesses less attractive to potential criminals.
-Examples of effective practices include:
+Examples of effective retail security and loss prevention practices include:

 Business and retail loss prevention strategies can be enhanced with support from third-party professionals such as accountants and auditors.
 By asking a trustworthy external source to review financial records, inventory counts and other forms of loss prevention documentation, business owners will receive unbiased opinions regarding essential processes and activities.